Home > Blog Posts > The Rise Of Artificial Intelligence And How It Will Benefit Consumers

 Have you ever seen the movie iRobot?
 With walking, talking, living and basically breathing robots running around tending to humans every need.
 When you saw that movie did you think to yourself ‘this could never be real?’.
 Well at the time iRobot was released, the idea of artificial intelligence robots seemed pretty farfetched.
 Amazingly enough, it wasn’t!
 We are now living in a time where artificial intelligence is slowly becoming an integrated part of our everyday lives.

 Remember when we had to listen to the dial-up tone for about 5 minutes every time we made a phone call?
 Or when we had to fax everything because scanning wasn’t a thing?
 What about when we had to have an extra bag for our brick-like phone because they didn’t fit in our pockets?
 Seems like a lifetime ago doesn’t it?
-It was only a few years ago, really.
+But it was only a few years ago.
 Now we have smartphones, scanners, machine learning and artificial intelligence.
 It’s like the whole world transformed overnight.

 Only a few years ago it would have seemed unfathomable that we could have an app that can listen to the drags of a song off the radio and tell you what it’s called and who’s singing it like Shazam does.
 Never did we think we could have cars that talk to us and basically drive themselves.
 Or even fridges with TVs and an app that will plan your shopping list based on what you’ve run out of.
 The way that technology has advanced over a seemingly short amount of time is incredible.
 In the blink of an eye, we’ll have walking, talking, living and basically breathing robots that can tend to our every need.
 This may sound a little creepy, especially after what happened to Will Smith in iRobot.
 But as consumers, it is a change we should welcome with open arms as it introduces us to the latest consumer oriented technology.